djeada/Linux-Notes/notes/services.md

 ### Checking service dependencies

-To check if a service is dependent on a specific target, you can use the list-dependencies command along with `grep`.
-For example, to check if the `httpd` service is dependent on the `multi-user.target`, use:
+To check if a service depends on a specific target, you can use the `list-dependencies` command with `grep`.
+For example, to check if the httpd service depends on the `multi-user.target`, use:

 ```bash
 systemctl list-dependencies multi-user.target | grep httpd
 ```

-If the httpd service is dependent on the `multi-user.target`, it will be listed in the output.
-If the service is not dependent on the target, the command will not return any output.
+If the httpd service depends on the `multi-user.target`, it will be listed in the output.
+If the service does not depend on the target, the command will not show any output.

-It is important to note that the syntax of the list-dependencies command and the target you specify may vary depending on the operating system and the version of systemctl being used.
+Note that the syntax of the list-dependencies command and the target you specify may vary depending on the operating system and the version of systemctl being used.

 ## Creating a Custom Service with SystemD

-To create a custom service with SystemD, you will need to create a service script and place it in the /etc/systemd/system/ directory.
+To create a custom service with SystemD, you need to create a service script and put it in the /etc/systemd/system/ directory.
 The service script is a configuration file that tells SystemD how to manage the service.
-It consists of several sections, each of which has a specific purpose.
+It has several sections, each with a specific purpose.

 Common Sections in a Service Script

-There are three common sections that you will find in most service scripts:
+There are three common sections in most service scripts:

 * `[Unit]`: This section describes the unit and defines dependencies.
 It may include options such as Description, Documentation, and After.
 * `[Service]`: This section describes how to start and stop the service and request status installation.
 It may include options such as Type, ExecStart, ExecStop, ExecReload, and Restart.
-* `[Install]`: This section informs SystemD when the service should be launched during the boot process.
+* `[Install]`: This section tells SystemD when the service should start during the boot process.
 It may include options such as WantedBy and RequiredBy.

 Here is an example of a simple service script that runs a sample script at startup: